 Landscape & Environment

 Tourism is the state’s biggest industry; the major tourist draws of the state are Cancun and Cozumel, which attract travelers from all over the world.
+New locations such as Bacalar, Isla Mujeres, and Holbox Island are becoming popular vacation spots as well.
 Sugarcane is grown in the region as well as beans, corn, and rice.
 Raising cattle and other forms of livestock is integral to the state along with beekeeping.
-Lobster and shrimp are essential to the fishing industry of the area.
+Lobsters and shrimp are essential to the fishing industry of the area.

 Most tourists visiting Quintana Roo head for the coastal resort town of Cancun or the exotic island of Cozumel.
 The sites and towns of the Riviera Maya and Costa Maya also draw many tourists.
 These destinations are famous for their resorts, luxury hotels, spas, vibrant nightlife, and a plethora of recreational activities.
 Snorkeling, scuba, swimming, and all manner of water sports are popular among vacationers.
 Eco-tourism, exploring the natural wonders of the regions, is also popular around Cancun and Cozumel.
 The capital draws visitors with its various cultural attractions as well.
 The seaside town of Playa del Carmen is renowned for its beaches; once a simple fishing village that ferried travelers to Cozumel, Playa del Carmen now boasts luxury and boutique hotels and well-known restaurants like Hard Rock Café and Cheesecake Factory.
 Moreover, Playa del Carmen is also home to the first international House of Blues.